PAIDiPaidThis.com

 The quick version

-• Home expression can work for mild, regular cases, but only after a vet has shown you how.
+• Home expression can work for mild, regular cases, but only after a vet or nurse has shown you the technique on your own dog.

-• Never attempt it if the area looks swollen, red or painful, as that points to infection.
+• Never attempt it if the area looks swollen, red or painful, as that points to infection and needs a vet, not a home fix.

-• Doing it yourself saves the repeat visit fee, which matters given fees rose 63% from 2016 to 2023.
+• Doing it yourself saves the repeat visit fee, which matters more given how sharply vet prices have risen in recent years.

-• Getting the technique wrong can bruise the tissue and lead to a bigger, dearer problem later.
+• Getting the technique wrong can bruise the tissue or push impacted material further in, turning a cheap job into an expensive one.

 Published and surveyed prices